A Quarter of a Century of Neuromorphic Architectures on FPGAs -- an Overview: Trends, Tendencies, and Discussion

-Figure \ref{fig:prediction_logic} shows the trend of available logic resources on FPGAs, based on the size of the AMD/Xilinx Virtex FPGA device family\footnote{The newest devices from AMD - Versal - are discarded as they are not \textit{pure} FPGAs, but rather System-On-a-Chip devices with relatively small FPGA fabric (as a percentage of the entire chip).} (black dots) through the years and required logic resources for implementing $10^{11}$ neurons -- the estimated size of the human brain -- on a single chip for the most promising architectures from every Class.
-We can see that, if we discard the impact of embedded memory size and improvements in on-chip communication and assume this trend to hold, Classes 0 and 3 can be expected to achieve human-brain scale around the year 2035 as they require the least amount of on-chip logic resources and scale the best in single-chip implementations.
-The rest need more time -- Classes 1, 2, 4, 6 and 7 would achieve the goal after 2055 and Class 5 (prediction is rather vague here, because it is based on a system that used multiple FPGAs -- BiCoSS) would achieve it after 2045.
-They would benefit more from adding more chips, as it is already being done\cite{kudithipudi2025neuromorphic}.
-However, considering that IEEE suggests in their International Roadmap for Devices and Systems (IRDS) from 2022 that Moore's Law will be upheld for additional 10-15 years\cite{https://doi.org/10.60627/c13z-v363}, only Classes 0 and 3 seem likely to achieve the aforementioned goal in the predicted years.
+Finally, Figure \ref{fig:pred} shows the trend of available logic resources on FPGAs, based on the size of the AMD/Xilinx Virtex FPGA device family (AMD Versal are discarded, because they are CGRAs rather than \textit{pure} FPGAs) through the years and required logic resources for implementing the estimated size of the human brain on a single chip for the most promising architectures from every class.
+We can see that, if we discard the impact of embedded memory size and improvements in on-chip communication and assume this trend to hold, classes BAS and AST can be expected to achieve human-brain scale around years 2035-2038 -- the rationale can be assumed that they require the least amount of on-chip logic resources and scale the best in single-chip implementations.
+The rest need more time -- classes CCM/AST, CCM, FPP, FPP/CCM, and FULL would achieve the goal at least in 2055, and class FPP/AST (for this class, the prediction is rather vague here, because it is based on a system that used multiple FPGAs -- BiCoSS) would achieve it after 2045.
+However, considering that IEEE suggests in their International Roadmap for Devices and Systems (IRDS) from 2022 that Moore's Law will be upheld for an additional 10-15 years\cite{https://doi.org/10.60627/c13z-v363}, only classes BAS and AST seem likely to achieve the aforementioned goal in the predicted years.